-Understandably, many of us assume the Summer of Love was the pinnacle of the Hippie movement in the Bay Area and beyond.
+Many of us assume the Summer of Love was the pinnacle of the hippie movement in the Bay Area and beyond.
 But the reality is a lot more complicated.

 By the summer of 1967, the movement was actually in decline.
 Instead of just being about peace, love and happiness, that summer in the Haight Ashbury neighborhood was also plagued by overcrowding, violence, bad drugs and deprivation.
 In many ways, that summer was the end of the era.